Andrespz07/Andrespz07/README.md

 # Hello 👋

 ### I am new to the world of programming, learning full stack web development at [Factoria F5](https://github.com/FactoriaF5-Asturias) , living in Spain.
+In search of work and more knowledge, on the left you have my [LinkedIn](https://www.linkedin.com/in/andresperezortega07/)!

 ![andrespz07's Stats](https://github-readme-stats.vercel.app/api?username=andrespz07&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)